Transport Reversible Jump Proposals: DISCUSSION

-\section{Discussion}
+Figure \ref{fig:vs_bbe} visualizes the variability of the $k=(1,1,1,1)$ model probability estimate using the same approach as in Section \ref{sec:fa}.
+The figure shows the vastly superior accuracy and variability of model probability estimates using the TRJ proposals relative to the independent auxiliary method.
+The performance of the conditional RQMA flow appears similar to that of the individual RQMA and affine flows but only requires fitting a single conditional flow as opposed to a flow per model.

+\section{DISCUSSION}

 The work introduces a method to design across-model RJMCMC proposals using ideas from measure transport.
 The approach was shown to have desirable properties in the case where exact TMs are used, while still providing good performance in the case where the TMs are approximate.
-Although some form of initial effort to obtain samples from each conditional target are somewhat common when calibrating proposals (e.g., as in \cite{lopes_bayesian_2004, hastie_towards_2005}), this is still a weakness of TRJ proposals, along with the required effort in training of the maps.
+Although some form of initial effort to obtain samples from each conditional target is somewhat common when calibrating proposals (e.g., as in \cite{lopes_bayesian_2004, hastie_towards_2005}), this is still a weakness of TRJ proposals, along with the computational effort required to train the approximate transport maps.
 The use of conditional NFs may mitigate the latter somewhat, but a promising avenue for future research would be some form of amortized approach in model spaces where there is some shared structure (and thus perhaps samples from only {\em some} models would suffice).
-Moreover, the effort may be justified in settings where likelihoods are particularly expensive, gradient-based methods are unavailable (e.g., implicit models), or else the gain in performance appropriately justifies the effort in obtaining the approximate TMs.

-Finally, while we mainly introduced the MBE to benchmark cross-model proposal quality, the results seem promising and it may be interesting to explore its use in lieu of standard RJMCMC if efforts to obtain approximate TMs have already occurred.
+Moreover, the effort may be justified in settings where likelihoods are particularly expensive, gradient-based methods are unavailable (e.g., implicit models), or by and large the gain in performance appropriately justifies the effort in obtaining the approximate TMs.
+Finally, while we mainly repurposed the BBE to benchmark cross-model proposal quality, the results seem promising, and it may be interesting to explore its use in lieu of standard RJMCMC if efforts to obtain approximate TMs have already occurred.